 She went to Houston, Texas, to sing in the Carriage Club at the Sheraton Lincoln Hotel until 1969 when she moved to Denver, Colorado, to further her career.
 In Denver, she sang with many residents and visiting jazz musicians at various clubs, among them Dale Bruning, Ellyn Rucker, Phil Urso, Peanuts Hucko, Bobby Greene, Todd Reid, the Hot Tomatoes Jazz Band, Howard Davis, and Jim Riley, recording with both of the last-named.

 It was while Janak was appearing at the El Chapultepec club in Denver, where she has long held a residency, that she met Carl Fontana who invited her to Las Vegas to work with him.
 In Las Vegas, she also worked with Carson Smith, Tom Montgomery, Vinnie Tano, Bill Berry, Herbie Phillips and Bill Watrous.
 She also sang on a jazz cruise with the Johnny Carson Tonight Show Allstars.

-Janak has appeared at many jazz festivals and at concerts, sometimes with Bruning and storyteller Jude Hibler in their theme concerts celebrating the music of significant composers.
+Janak has appeared at many jazz festivals and at concerts, sometimes with Bruning and storyteller Jude Hibler, the founder of Jazz Link Enterprises.
 In the early years of the new millennium, her name was beginning to attract attention overseas with appearances in Europe and the release thereof her first own-name album and a set with Fontana.
 A dynamic and highly polished performer, owing in large part to her background of training and extensive experience, Janak’s maturity of sound results in highly satisfying performances.